The Definitive Guide to Islamic Education for Babies: Nurturing Faith from the Very First Days

 The Fitrah-First Philosophy: Why Islamic Education Starts at Day One

 If the family is the first Madrasah, then the Fitrah is the foundation for every lesson.
-We don't just "teach" infants; we preserve their innate, beautiful connection to Allah.
-As the Prophet (ﷺ) taught, “Every child is born upon the Fitrah” (Sahih Muslim), making Islamic education for babies a mission of shielding a flame that is already lit.
+We don't just "teach" infants; we preserve their innate connection to Allah.
+As the Prophet (ﷺ) taught, “Every child is born upon the Fitrah”, making Islamic education for babies a mission of shielding a flame that is already lit.

 Guarding the Soul’s Natural Compass